Leody Taveras Preview, Player Props: Rangers vs. Athletics

-The Texas Rangers, including Leody Taveras (.361 slugging percentage in past 10 games, including no home run), battle starter Paul Blackburn and the Oakland Athletics at Globe Life Field, Friday at 8:05 PM ET.
+Leody Taveras and his .378 on-base percentage over his past 10 games (71 points higher than his season-long percentage), will be in action for the Texas Rangers versus the Oakland Athletics and Sean Newcomb on September 9 at 7:05 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Astros.
+He racked up two hits (going 2-for-3) in his most recent game against the Athletics.

 Leody Taveras Game Info & Props vs. the Athletics